Friday, March 12, 2010

 33 Georgia

 B: “Are you still so blind to ask me why?” is amusing, overweening and tasteless.
-The claim that “the face of war is never true” is well illustrated by the grey areas surrounding Russia’s recent incursion into Georgia.
+The claim that “the face of war is never true” is well illustrated by the grey areas surrounding Russia’s incursion into Georgia.

 34 Hungary

-B: Some nice imagery here but it’s still fairly faceless as ballads go.
+B: Some nice imagery here, but it’s still fairly faceless as ballads go.

 35 Malta